dan-kez/lerna-webpack-example/README.md

 # lerna-webpack-example

-This repo provides an example configuration for a monorepo using lerna.
+This repository provides an example configuration for a monorepo using [lerna](https://github.com/lerna/lerna).
 There are a few features baked into this relatively simple app.

 1. Monorepo code splitting via [lerna](https://github.com/lerna/lerna)